 As an avowed foodie who began working in her father’s restaurant at age 12, Stephanie Allred has applied the “try it, you’ll like it” approach to her medical education.
-The Kansas City native wanted to get some hands-on experience working with an OB/GYN last summer, so she signed up for the Rural Track Pipeline’s Summer Community Program and headed to Sikeston.
+The Kansas City native wanted to get some hands-on experience working with an OB/GYN last summer, so she signed up for the Rural Scholar's Summer Community Program and headed to Sikeston.

 She had a great experience in the southeast Missouri town learning from preceptor Jennifer Nickell, MD ’99.